mewbotorg/mewbot/dev-docs/windows_dev_install/troubleshooting.md

 As a consequence of this, unless you install `mewbot` through pip, it might try and load `mewbot` from pypi instead of using your local copy.

+In either even
-In either even, uninstalling `mewbot` using pip _may_ fix the issue.
+ - uninstalling `mewbot` using pip
+ - the installing pip using `python setup.py install` _may_ fix the issue.